mariesuennemann/Suennemann-et-al-2023_Multifunctionality/README.md

-# Title: Climate change and intensive land use compromise soil multifunctionality
+# Title: Climate change and cropland management compromise soil multifunctionality

 DOI: (to be added once published)